prometheus-operator/prometheus-operator/Documentation/user-guides/webhook.md

 * `--web.key-file` to load the associate key.

-## Deploying the admission webhook

-Two webhook endpoints are available for `PrometheusRule` resources, `/admission-prometheusrules/validate` and `/admission-prometheusrules/mutate`.
+## Webhook endpoints
+### caBundle note

+The `caBundle` contains the base64-encoded CA certificate used to sign the webhook's certificate.

+### `/admission-prometheusrules/validate`

 The endpoint `/admission-prometheusrules/validate` rejects rules that are not valid prometheus config.
-The endpoint `/admission-prometheusrules/mutate` ensures that integers and boolean yaml data elements are cooerced into strings (https://github.com/prometheus-operator/prometheus-operator/pull/3230).

 The following example deploys the validating admission webhook: